 cryptoxanthins – red capsicum, pumpkin and mangoes

-flavonoids – tea, green tea, citrus fruits, red wine, onion and apples
+flavonoids – green tea, citrus fruits, red grapes, onion and apples

 indoles – cruciferous vegetables such as broccoli, cabbage and cauliflower